 The state has no state sales tax.
-If you are a grower, you have to pay $50 per ounce of bud, or $15 per trimmed ounce, when selling to retailers or dispensaries.
+If you are a grower, you have to pay $50 per ounce of bud.
+It is $15 per trimmed ounce when selling to retailers or dispensaries.
 As a result, this cost is passed onto consumers instead of a sales tax.
-As weed costs around $300 an ounce in total, it is effectively a 20% tax rate.
+As cannabis costs around $300 an ounce in total, it is effectively a 20% tax rate.

 We have already mentioned the tax confusion in the Golden State.
 There is also a product tax for growers of:

 - $2.87 per ounce of leaves

 - $1.35 per ounce of fresh marijuana plant material

 California adult-use cannabis customers must absorb a lot of costs.
 You have the 15% excise tax, local tax, 8-10% state tax, 5-15% cannabis business tax, and a cultivation tax.
 As an MMJ cardholder, you don’t have to pay the state sales tax.
 However, you need to pay the 15% excise tax, and local jurisdictions may levy a sales tax on MMJ.